verbsnapped, snap·ping, snaps

 - A snap bean.

-- Football The passing of a football from the center to a back that initiates each play.
+- Football The passing of the ball from the ground back through the legs to a back to initiate a play.
 Also called hike .

 - Made or done suddenly, with little or no preparation: a snap decision.

 To recover quickly. snap to